 Here are five examples of love bombing:

-- Complimenting the person excessively
+- Praising the individual excessively with compliments.

 How long does love bombing last?

-The duration of love bombing in a relationship with a narcissist can vary, but it typically lasts until the victim begins to see through the manipulations and confronts the narcissist about their behavior.
-At this point, the narcissist may either continue the love bombing in an attempt to regain control, or they may switch to a different tactic, such as devaluation or gaslighting, in order to maintain control.
+Love bombing in a relationship with a narcissist lasts until the victim recognizes the manipulation and confronts them.
+At that point, the narcissist may either continue love bombing to regain control, or use different tactics like devaluation or gaslighting to maintain control.

 It is important to seek help and support if you are experiencing love bombing in a relationship, as it can have a significant impact on your emotional well-being and sense of self.